Rural Interests

-Make sure you drop by the Countryside Arena for interesting and informative displays and demos.
+Make sure you drop by the Countryside Arena and Smallholders Village for interesting and informative displays and demos.

 Machinery Mile

-The new for 2024 ‘Machinery Mile’ was a big hit with visitors last year and will be back bigger and better for the 2025 show.
-Starting from South Gate, it will showcase an impressive array of cutting-edge farming equipment such as tractors, combines, balers, sprayers, forklifts, diggers and other agricultural machinery from big name brands.
+The ‘Machinery Mile’ is back bigger and better at each show.
+Starting from South Gate, it showcases an impressive array of cutting-edge farming equipment such as tractors, combines, balers, sprayers, forklifts, diggers and other agricultural machinery from big name brands.
 Click here to find out more.

 There is always a display of a range of vintage tractors, vintage commercial vehicles, and miniature steam engines, in fascinating contrast to their modern counterparts at the show.
 Get a real feel for the working life of yesteryear and enjoy the parades of vintage tractors and farming machinery, lovingly restored by dedicated enthusiasts, in the Countryside Arena.